Preventing Violence

-February is also Teen Dating Violence Awareness Month, reinforcing the need for education and prevention to break cycles of abuse.
+February is Teen Dating Violence Awareness Month, reinforcing the need for education and prevention to break cycles of abuse.
 This year’s theme, “Respect That”, encourages us to reflect on the role respect plays in fostering healthy relationships and preventing harm in our communities.

 The Importance of Respect in Prevention